-The two also discussed the movie and the high expectations there are for it after some favourable reviews.
-Lady Bird recently knocked Toy Story 2 off the top of the list of best movies on the internet review site Rotten Tomatoes.
+The two also discussed Lady Bird and how it received favourable reviews and knocked Toy Story 2 off the top of the list of best movies on the internet review site Rotten Tomatoes in 2017.

 Ronan admitted feeling a little guilty about ousting one of the best loved films of all time.